jeremykvlim/kattis/README.md

 * avoiding global variables at all costs

-* avoiding any macros or typedefs
+* avoiding any macros (even pre-defined constraints) or typedefs

 Occasionally when I learn new techniques, I do revisit some old solutions of mine to see if I can improve them, so I do update my old code (provided I do remember that problem).
 If you have any questions about a particular solution, please contact me at j_lim@u.nus.edu.